apruvd/apruvd-php-v4/README.md

 ```

 ## Authentication
-There are 2 viable authentication patterns for the v3 API. secret id/key and refresh/access tokens.
+There are 2 viable authentication patterns for the v4 API, API Keys and OAuth 2.0
-#### Secret ID/Key
+#### API Keys
-This key pair is generated in the application settings page and is used as a basic authentication scheme.
-All calls can be made using this key key set.
-The refresh/access token authentication method is completely optional
+Consisting of a key/secret pairthat is generated in the application settings page.
+Used as a basic authentication scheme.
+All calls can be made using this key key set - using the OAuth 2.0 flow is completely option
-#### Refresh/Access Tokens
+#### OAuth 2.0
+This method uses two tokens, an access token and a refresh token.
+Using your API Key, you can get a refresh token.
+You can then use that token to create an access token, which should then be used during requests to authenticate.
+Note that access tokens expire more quickly than refresh tokens, but both will expire in time.

-Using your secret id/key you can request a refresh token using the following method:
+Using your API Key you can programatically request a refresh token using the following method:
 ```
 $token = $service->createMerchantRefreshToken();
 ```